-Fall 2016 International Student Orientation this year will be August 1-6.
+Fall 2017 International Student Orientation this year will be July 31-August 4.
 Please visit International Student Life for more information and to register!
 The information included in the ISL orientation is not covered by any other orientation program on campus.
 Highlights from ISL’s orientation schedules include information concerning immigration issues, taxes for non-residents, cross-cultural adjustment, housing assistance, course registration procedures, Social Security Cards, UGA payroll, and campus tours.
 Current UGA students serve as orientation leaders (called World Leaders) to assist with international orientation sessions.

 Immigration Information for New & Transfer Students